YokeYao/YokeYao.github.io/_pages/about.md

 </div>

 # <i class="fas fa-fire"></i> News
-- *2024.12*: &nbsp;🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025). <span class="accent-text">See you in Philadelphia!</span>
+- *2024.12*: &nbsp;🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI-25). <span class="accent-text">See you in Philadelphia!</span>
 - *2024.08*: &nbsp;I have joined <span class="primary-gradient-text">Microsoft</span> as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.

 # <i class="fas fa-file-alt"></i> Publications